crotwell/TauP/src/doc/sphinx/source/calculations.rst

 The geocentric distance is the same as spherical, 30 degrees, for the earthquake on the equator, but is even smaller, 29.83 degrees, for the earthquake to the north.
-Note that spherical and geocentric calculate distance as an anglular at the center of the earth while geodetic calculates distance as kilometers along the surface of the ellipsoid.
+Note that spherical and geocentric calculate distance as an angular at the center of the earth while geodetic calculates distance as kilometers along the surface of the ellipsoid.
 We can convert central angle to and from kilometers on the surface using a reference sphere of the average radius, but this conversion is not exact.